Point-of-sale (POS) marketing is the merchandising and promotional efforts that take place around the register or online

 This article is part of a larger series on POS Systems.

 When done effectively, POS marketing can help boost your business’s upselling and cross-selling potential, reinforce your brand, improve customer experiences, and enhance your store’s visual appeal.
 Here are 16 in-store and online point-of-sale marketing ideas to drive sales.

 1. Line Your Checkout Space with Displays

 Place shelves or free-standing displays around your register to showcase small, inexpensive products.
-Doing this will keep your customers shopping as they wait in line and will promote impulse buys.
+This will keep your customers shopping while waiting in line and promote impulse buys.

 When stocking your shelves with impulse items, use products like snacks, small accessories, or other little items that customers can add to their purchase without much thought.
 Another strategy is to display odds and ends that customers might have forgotten—like batteries, lighters, and nail clippers.

-For example, at my boutique, we had fashion tape, static guard, and small accessories around our register.
-Customers constantly would add a roll of tape or fun ring to their initial purchases—products they may have forgotten or never considered had the items not been marketed around our POS system.
+For example, at my clothing boutique, we had fashion tape, static guard, and small accessories around our register.
+Nearly every customer would add a roll of tape or fun ring to their initial purchases—products they may have forgotten or never considered had the items not been marketed around our POS system.